schuyleresprit/his115/assessment.markdown

 Digital Humanities is a collaborative field of study.
 Much of the work we do this semester will require us working as a large collective or in smaller team.
 You will be responsible for and accountable to the larger community of learners by completing your tasks on time, providing encouragement and support to others and seeking assistance where necessary.
 Your ability to consistently work in a team situation will be assessed as part of this course.
 This will also include a project contribution statement, which will be submitted as part of the final project.

-Reading Responses

-This should be a 500 – 600 word reflection on one or more of the assigned readings or activities for the week.
-All essays should be posted to the Course Blog, for which you have received login credentials.
-Remember that blogs are a form of public writing and your work will be visible to those who may encounter it.
-Be sure to submit your best work and be mindful to edit and proofread your work.

 __FINAL PROJECT__